cellfade/weather-react/README.md

 2. `npm run build` to build the react application into the build folder
 3. `npm start` will serve the application on localhost:3000# weather-react

-# Next Steps for Features/Additions
+# Next Steps for Features, Additions and Technical Debt
+1. `Add city name title heading` that is pulled from users location and place above the currentCard.
+2. `App breaks after too many API requests` because of limit on free accounts for OpenWeather current and forecast calls.
+3. Skycons replacement of OpenWeather API icons selection may not be complete and can `potentially produce errors`.
-1. `Add comments` to better explain operation of the app.
+4. `Add comments` to better explain operation of the app.
-2. `remove deprecated variants` This weather app has some deprecated typography headings from Material-ui. e.g. Display4 will have to become H4.
+5. `remove deprecated variants` This weather app has some deprecated typography headings from Material-ui. e.g. Display4 will have to become H4.
-3. Edit styles to be more complete and aligned within a `customized color palette`.
+6. Edit styles to be more complete and aligned within a `customized color palette`.
-4. `Skeleton loading UI` instead on initial load.
+7. `Skeleton loading UI` instead on initial load.
-5. `Properly cache` geoLoacation in localStorage.
+8. `Properly cache` geoLoacation in localStorage.
-6. `Include Highs and Lows` on currentCard.
+9. `Include Highs and Lows` on currentCard.
-7. Include Highs and Lows on forecastCards.
+10. Finish `editing paperLG in curretnCard` and weather.js to new height size above 140px.
-8. Add `return/enter button to search for new city` (just onClick currently).
+11. Add `return/enter button to search for new city` (just onClick currently).
-9. `Remove debug code` and handle errors appropriately.
+12. `Remove debug code` and handle errors appropriately.
-10. Wind conditions, humidity and `more detailed info on currentCard` and forecastCard.
+13. Wind conditions, humidity and `more detailed info on currentCard` and forecastCard.
-11. `More debugging and unit tests` required to insure quality of app.
+14. `More debugging and unit tests` required to insure quality of app.

 # Thought Process
 1. Make a weather app that can give me the 5 day forecast for the week so I can plan when to bike/walk to work during good weather.